polski.directory

 Intermediate

-• Literally "to test the ground."
-Means to sound someone out, to cautiously probe a situation before committing — to see how the land lies.
+• Literally "to test / probe the ground," this idiom means to cautiously feel out a situation before committing to an action or position — to gauge how someone …

 Intermediate